RichardByrne95/CI-MS4-TuckIn/README.md

 While implementing the Autocomplete feature from Google's Maps API, I discovered that while you could restrict results to a specific country or between a set of co-ordinates, Google would [not allow you to restrict results to a specific city](https://issuetracker.google.com/issues/35822067).
 As a workaround, I tried using two pairs of co-ordinates that surrounded the entire county of Dublin.
 However, this proved unworkable as, firstly, since Dublin's boundaries do not form a quadrilateral, the co-ordinates that would create the boundary would include places outside of Dublin.
 Secondly, when setting a strict boundary in the Places API, you are restricted only to road and area names, with no house addresses being being selectable.

 The most effective solution to this is to use a combination of Google's Maps APIs (Places, GeoCoding, Geolocation, Distance Matrix) in conjunction with one another to covert a given co-ordinate into standard address format, and to then check if that address is within Dublin.
 If this were a commercial project, this would be the way in which I would solve this problem.
 However, as this is a college project and using these APIs would incur monthly costs, I chose to use the free Google Maps Places API and implement form validation via HTML, as well as inserting 'Dublin' into 3 different places on the homepage (including the website logo) so that users would know before typing that the service is restricted to Dublin.
 Biases were also used in the API settings, so that the API would search within Dublin first, but it ultimately searches all counties in Ireland.

+### Django Math Filters

+In order use multiplication and division in the Django templating language (without the result return a rounded integer), [Django Math Filters](https://pypi.org/project/django-mathfilters/) was installed to allow this functionality.
+Specifically, it was required for the creation of the star ratings underneath each restaurant card in restaurants.html.

+### Custom Django Template Filters

+Custom template filters were written to aid in the creation and rendering of the star rating system for restaurants.